igorski/pinball-schminball/README.md

 * multiballs should iteratively be added
 * animate bumpers on hit
-* underworld should be set on game and only unlocked after certain event, add the trigger for it
 * add full-screen button
 * on occasion ball goes up the ramp left from the flippers < maybe fixed with higher positionIterations (up from default 6)